 Please analyse Sales and comparison by Unit, District and Brand at product level and over the course of timelines to evaluate growth and opportunities based on trends.
+(2018-2019 data)

 We have attached 2 sets of data HDW Sales and Service Products Sale, both are related to each other however, there is no margin on HDW and it is sold as a product with service (Voice, HUP and MBB services) prepare analysis to reflect investment and margin requirements and evaluate sales HDW turnover.
 You may prepare comparison at organization, Region, District and Unit level to share insights and comparability.